Cultivating Perfection: Mysticism and Self-transformation in Early Quanzhen Daoism (Brill, 2007)

 Handbooks for Daoist Practice 修道手冊 (Square Inch Press, 2023)

 Three-volume Twentieth Anniversary Edition (TAE) of the classic series of bilingual Chinese-English translations of nine important, representative, and practice-oriented Daoist texts.
-Volume I includes the general introduction and Handbooks 1-3; volume II contains Handbooks 4-6; and volume III includes Handbooks 7-9 and the combined bibliography.
-This is the primary Daoist sourcebook used in the Daoist Foundation community.
+Volume I contains the general introduction and Handbooks 1-3; volume II includes Handbooks 4-6; and volume III contains Handbooks 7-9 and the combined bibliography.
+Includes the standard Daoist translations of the core Three Scriptures (sānjīng 三經) of Quánzhēn 全眞 (Complete Perfection) Daoism, namely, Dàodé jīng 道德經 (Scripture on the Dao and Inner Power; HDP #2), Qīngjìng jīng 清靜經 (Scripture on Clarity and Stillness; HDP #4), and Yīnfú jīng 陰符經 (Scripture on the Hidden Talisman; HDP #7).
+This is the primary Daoist sourcebook used in the Daoist Foundation community and the focus of our scripture study meetings.
 Revised and completed at Red Bird Lodge 朱雀舍 (Highland Park, IL).
 Read Preface.
 See Table of Contents.
 Download Electronic Supplement.

 Dàodé jīng: A Contextual, Contemplative, and Annotated Bilingual Translation (Square Inch Press, 2023)